databricks-industry-solutions/incident-investigation-using-graphistry/README.md

 ## Use Cases

-Personas: SOC analyts, Incident Responders, Threat Hunters
+Personas: SOC analysts, Incident Responders, Threat Hunters

 * Investigate an incident or alert to determine if it is true positive or false positive.
 If it is a true positive, determine the host and users impacted, so that remediation steps can be taken.
 * Investigate leads from a threat hunting exercise.